Covenant Presbyterian Church - Charlotte, NC

 For 21 days, do one action to further your understanding of power, privilege, supremacy, oppression, and equity.
 Click here to begin.

-initiatives already underway
+Financial Investments already underway

 Projects supported by For a Whole Community campaign